ali007-depug/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd for print working directory ls for display the contents list of current directory
+pwd for print working directory ls for display the contents of your current working directory